 The Pediatric Brain Tumor Foundation, the largest patient advocacy funder of pediatric brain tumor research, is investing nearly $400,000 in two new basic science research projects helmed by Dr. Mimi Bandopadhayay at the Dana Farber Cancer Institute (www.bandolab.org).
 These projects focus on understanding how interactions at the cellular level between a child’s developing brain and their brain tumor affect the tumor’s growth, as well as how and why certain inhibitor treatments change these interactions in some patients, but not others.

-Funding for both grants was made possible in part by Jack’s Drive 55, a fundraising initiative benefiting PBTF in honor of Jack Giorgio, who was diagnosed with a pLGG in 2019.
+Funding for both grants was made possible in part by Jack’s Drive 55, a fundraising initiative benefiting PBTF in honor of a pLGG survivor named Jack.

 “When Jack was in treatment and we were yearning for a success story, PBTF gave us hope.
-Now that Jack’s tumor is stable, we want to do whatever we can for other families,” says Tony Giorgio, Jack’s father.
+Now that Jack’s tumor is stable, we want to do whatever we can for other families,” says his father Tony.
 “We’re proud to partner with PBTF to redefine how pediatric low-grade gliomas and other brain tumors are treated so that one day doctors can truly stop these tumors in their tracks, eliminate the chance of them returning, and prevent children from being left with the side effects that chemotherapy and surgery can cause.
 Together, we got this.”

 Read Jack’s story here and learn more about the two grants below: